In blow to moderates, Medicaid cuts remain in Senate health care bill

 Things could still change as the bill’s contents are yet final and the new text is expected to be released Thursday.
 Still, the prospects of creating a more generous Medicaid program appear to be dim.
 Republican leaders have used their effort to alter the Obama-era Affordable Care Act as an opportunity to reform the entitlement program for the low-income, the disabled and the elderly.

-Some conservatives, including Toomey, have championed the cuts and have threatened to oppose the measure if Medicaid cuts are restored.
-Additionally, The White House, led by Vice President Mike Pence, supports how the program is laid out in the original BCRA.
+Some conservatives, including Toomey, have championed the cuts and have threatened to oppose the measure if they are reduced.
+Additionally, the White House, led by Vice President Mike Pence, supports how the program is laid out in the original BCRA.

 Other senators have said that the cuts to Medicaid are too drastic to support the bill, including Sens.
 Rob Portman, R-Ohio, and Shelley Moore Capito, R-W.Va., Dean Heller, R-Nev., Susan Collins, R-Maine and Lisa Murkowski, R-Alaska.